johanvx/typst-undergradmath/undergradmath.typ

   ```,
 ))

-To have them grow with the enclosed formula, also use the `lr` function
+To have them grow with the enclosed formula, also use the `lr` function.
-(although some of them scale by default).

 #align(center, table(
   columns: 2,